SamsAcolyte/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is the first project to me made after learning few javascript basics.
+This is the first project I made after learning few javascript basics.

 The player competes against the computer, with scores tracked until one side reaches three wins.